 Pia (born in Mainz, Germany in 1986) and Moritz (born in Mainz in 1988) were raised in a German-Finnish family.
 The pair grew up travelling between the two countries, appreciating the contrasts between cultures.
 At the age of fifteen, Pia—Utopia & Utility’s main designer and creative director—moved to England to study.
 After a foundation year of studies in glass, ceramics, and metal at the Surrey Institute of Art and Design, she went on to study furniture design and craftsmanship at Buckinghamshire University, ultimately earning a Bachelor’s degree from the latter in 2008.
 That same year, she founded, Piadesign, in North Karelia, Finland.
 In 2009, she returned to London to attend the Royal College of Arts; she graduated with a Masters degree in Design Products in 2011.
 In 2012, she partnered with her brother Moritz, and the pair established Utopia & Utility.

-Nominated for the Perrier- Jouet Arts Salone Prize & shortlisted for the Homes & Gardens Designer Awards in 2015 and the Elle Decoration for the British Design Awards in 2012, Royal College of Art graduate, Pia Wustenberg designs these gorgeous functional sculptures made from ceramics, glass and wood.
+Pia was nominated for the Perrier- Jouet Arts Salone Prize & shortlisted for the Homes & Gardens Designer Awards in 2015 and the Elle Decoration for the British Design Awards in 2012.

-The copper and brass used in the vessels are shaped and finished by a small family business in London.
-There the skills of spinning metal are being passed on from one generation to the next making sure that the secrets of experience live on.
+Metals used in Pia’s designs (Copper, Brass, Aluminium and Corten Steel) are shaped and finished by a small family business in London.
+There, the skills of spinning metal are being passed on from one generation to the next making sure that the secrets of experience live on.

-To see more of Pia’s art click here
+To see more of Pia’s designs for Utopia & Utility click here